Occupy Wall Street: Occupy media

 The Occuprint collective, founded by Jesse Goldstein and Josh MacPhee, formed through the curation of the fourth and special edition of The Occupied Wall Street Journal (OWSJ).
 Afterwards, it continued to collect and publish images under the Creative Commons for non commercial use license, to spread the artwork throughout the movement.

 The Occupy!
 Gazette was founded by editors Astra Taylor, Keith Gessen of n+1 and Sarah Leonard of Dissent Magazine.
 It published five issues from October 2011 to September 2012, with a commemorative sixth issue published in May 2014, to support OWS activist Cecily McMillan during the sentencing phase of her trial.

-Tidal: Occupy Theory, Occupy Strategy magazine was published twice a year, with its first release in December 2011, the fourth and final issue in March 2013.
+Tidal: Occupy Theory, Occupy Strategy magazine was published twice a year, with its first release in December 2011, its fourth and final issue being released in March 2013.
 It consisted of long essays, poetry and art within thirty pages.
 Each issue had a circulation of 12,000 to 50,000.

 In Front and Center: Critical Voices in the 99% was a fully-online publication managed by an editorial collective of OWS participants.
 It featured critical essays and reflections from within OWS, aiming to put the voices, experiences and issues of oppressed and marginalized communities in the front and center of the Occupy movement.
 It is still available online.

 Security, crime and legal issues

 OWS demonstrators complained of thefts of assorted items such as cell phones and laptops; thieves also stole $2,500 of donations that were stored in a makeshift kitchen.
 In November, a man was arrested for breaking an EMT's leg.
+These incidents became part of a broader public debate over safety and order in the encampment.
+Critics argued that the occupation became very difficult to police, and some people responded that such problems were used to discredit the movement as a whole.
+Crime at Zuccotti Park was frequently cited by city officials and in press coverage as pressure grew to clear the site.

 After several weeks of occupation, protesters had made enough allegations of rape, sexual assault, and gropings that women-only sleeping tents were set up.
-Occupy Wall Street organizers released a statement regarding the sexual assaults stating, "As individuals and as a community, we have the responsibility and the opportunity to create an alternative to this culture of violence, We are working for an OWS and a world in which survivors are respected and supported unconditionally ...
+Occupy Wall Street organizers released a statement regarding the sexual assaults stating, "As individuals and as a community, we have the responsibility and the opportunity to create an alternative to this culture of violence.
+We are working for an OWS and a world in which survivors are respected and supported unconditionally ...
 We are redoubling our efforts to raise awareness about sexual violence.
 This includes taking preventive measures such as encouraging healthy relationship dynamics and consent practices that can help to limit harm."
+The allegations also exposed tensions between the movement's ideals about the openness and the practical difficulties of maintaining safety in a big area, that is a loosely organized protest camp.
+At the same time though, legal disputes surround the encampment extended not just in the camp but beyond internal security concerns, as conflicts over park access, sanitation, and overnight occupation became a massive reason for justifying the removal of the protesters from Zuccotti Park.